freeCodeCamp/freeCodeCamp/guide/english/progressive-web-apps/service-workers/index.md

 ---
 ## Service Workers

 Service Worker is a script that works on browser background without user interaction independently.
 Also, It resembles a proxy that works on the user side.
 With this script, you can track network traffic of the page, manage push notifications and develop “offline first” web applications with Cache API.
+With service worker you can intercept network requests and handle them as you see fit.

 ### What can we do with Service Worker?